jetemi/Exam-prep/dbms II.md

 *   **Consistency:**  A transaction must maintain the consistency of the database.
 It should start in a consistent state and, if it completes successfully, leave the database in another consistent state.
 Transactions should not violate database constraints or business rules.
 *   **Durability:** Once a transaction is committed, the changes are permanent and durable, even if the system crashes or fails afterward.
 The data is reliably stored and will survive system failures.

-**In short, a transaction ensures that a set of related database operations are executed reliably and consistently, as a single, indivisible unit of work, maintaining the integrity and consistency of the database.**

 **3c.
 Give the syntax of how to use natural Join.
 [4 Marks]**

 **Answer:**

-The syntax for `NATURAL JOIN` in SQL is relatively simple:

 ```sql
 SELECT column_list